QrackyDev/lyttledocumentation/src/minecraft/plugins/LyttleEssentials/config.md

  The price to create a warp, this uses the default [Vault](https://www.spigotmc.org/resources/vault.34315/) currency.
 If the increase option is enabled, the price will increase every time with the following formula:
 `times_teleported X price`.
+> If you are searching for a Vault compatible economy plugin, take a look at our plugin [LyttleScoreboardEconomy](https://modrinth.com/plugin/lyttlescoreboardeconomy).

 *Default value:*